-6.3 Length of Innings - Rescheduled Interval
+6.3.
+Length of Innings - Rescheduled Lunch Interval

-If the first innings runs into the scheduled Interval, the Interval shall be shortened to allow the second innings to commence as scheduled, provided that the Interval is not less than 10 minutes.
+If the first innings runs into the scheduled time for lunch, the lunch break shall be shortened to allow the second innings to commence as scheduled, provided that the lunch break is not less than 20 minutes.

-If the umpires are of the opinion that either team has wasted time, they will, in addition to Law 41.9 and 41.10, report the incident to the chairperson of the Umpires' Association who will then take the necessary action.
+If the umpires are of the opinion that the reason for the first innings running into the scheduled time for lunch is due to either team wasting time, they will, in addition to Law 41.9 and 41.10, report the incident to the chairperson of the Umpires' Association who will then take the necessary action.

-6.4 Extra Time
+6.4.
+Extra Time

-Extra time is permitted where the start of play is delayed, or play is suspended as per the table below:
+No extra time is permitted where the start of play is delayed or play is suspended at any stage during the match.